UserBug/codeGuide/docs/git/recommendedWorkflowForIntegration.md

-## Recommended workflow for Integration
+## Git - Recommended workflow for Integration

 It is recommended to use the integration branch
 if the work involves the development of changes by several developers in parallel